One of the most common terms used in SaaS sales is the future of inside sales.

 1. Use internet lead generation methods

-These include web lead forms on your website, key landing pages, organic search strategies, pay-per-click programs, and email marketing campaigns, etc.
+These include web lead forms on your website, key landing pages, organic search strategies, pay-per-click programs, email marketing campaigns, etc.

 The purpose of each of these practices is to drive a lead up the sales funnel, qualify as a lead, close the deal, and get referrals.